MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/shortcuts/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="microsoft-edge-devtools-keyboard-shortcuts"></a>Atalhos de teclado do Microsoft Edge DevTools
+# <a name="microsoft-edge-devtools-keyboard-shortcuts"></a>Microsoft Edge Atalhos de teclado do DevTools

 Este artigo é uma referência de atalhos de teclado no Microsoft Edge DevTools.